Welcome on the website HeinPragt.com

 The site heinpragt.com has been online since 1994 and it has grown to more than 330 theme pages and several thousand visitors every day.
 The main part of this website is written in Dutch and has three general topics: people, culture and technology and the site is meant to be a kind of online reference.
 The purpose of the site is to provide positive, friendly, reliable information to inspire the visitors.
 The English part of this site is much smaller and it covers only a few topics, but by using Google translate you should be able to read the Dutch pages as well.
+I am expanding the English part of the website because a lot of topics are international.
 My name is Hein Pragt, I have been a professional musician for 6 years when I was younger and I have been performing in bands for all of my life.
-At the age of twenty five I became a professional software developer / ICT engineer and in my private time I have written a lot of small applications and games, most of them freeware, that you can download from this site.
+At the age of twenty five I became a professional software developer / ICT engineer and in my private time I have written a lot of applications and games, most of them freeware, that you can download from this site.
 Since a few years I write point and click adventure games in the Unity game engine.
-I also like DIY projects and electronics, I design 3D parts, I have a 3D printer, I have a lot of small animals at home and I am a proud father of five children.
+I also like DIY projects and electronics, retro computing, I design 3D parts and I have a 3D printer, I have a lot of small animals at home and I am a proud father of five children.
 I am also interested in psychology, philosophy, spirituality, I read a lot and write about new insights.
 Curiosity, creativity and integrity is my lifestyle and this website does reflect this.
 You can contact me with the contact form in the header of this page, I like to get to know new people.
 You can also contact me on the next social media sites: personal facebook page of my Linkedin page of my YouTube chanel of my Instagram page.
 Regards, Hein Pragt.

 The meaning and origin of animals as symbolsOn this page I give my own impression of the meaning and origin of animal symbols.
 Animal symbols are very universal and appear in mythology, legends and religious scriptures in virtually every culture on Earth.
 Some animal symbols contain a secret code and other animal symbols are related to the traits of the animals they represent or traits formerly associated with animals, often through superstition.
 Animal symbols and the granting of special powers, traits, meanings or abilities to animals is expressed in proverbs and sayings and provides insight into why certain animals are used in films, stories, poetry, art and even advertising.
 Animals are also widely used as symbols in jewelry, amulets and in tattoos, often because the wearer wants to indicate that he finds these animals beautiful, but also because of the special and sometimes hidden meaning of the animal as a symbol.